JavaScript framework

 key | Key for which to retrieve or assign the value on the map | no |

-Class | Class instantiated and stored in the map if no truthy value exists for the given key | no |
+Class | Class instantiated and stored in the map if no truthy value exists for the given key | yes (Map by default) |

 Example